 Look into the eyes of John Knox's statue and think of the Reformation struggles of the 16th century.
 Knox, the great reformer and founder of austere Scottish Presbyterianism, first preached here in 1559.

 Knox's insistence that every person be able to read the word of God gave Scotland an education system centuries ahead of the rest of Europe.
-Thanks partly to Knox, it was Scottish minds that led the way in math, science, medicine, and engineering.
+Thanks partly to Knox, it was Scottish minds that led the way in math, science, engineering and medicine.
 Voltaire called Scotland "the intellectual capital of Europe."

 Cathedral guides are stationed around the church ready to answer your questions.